ulfalizer/Kconfiglib/README.rst

 <https://github.com/torvalds/linux/blob/master/Documentation/kbuild/kconfig-macro-language.txt>`_.
 For backwards compatibility, environment variables can be referenced both as ``$(FOO)`` (the new syntax) and as ``$FOO`` (the old syntax).
-The old syntax is deprecated, but will probably be supported for a very long time (the major version would be increased if support is ever dropped).
+The old syntax is deprecated, but will probably be supported for a long time, as its needed to stay compatible with older Linux kernels.
+The major version will be increased if support is ever dropped.
 Using the old syntax with an undefined environment variable keeps the string as is.

 Note: See `this issue <https://github.com/ulfalizer/Kconfiglib/issues/47>`_ if you run into a "macro expanded to blank string" error with kernel 4.18+.